firstneverrest/Weather-app-Node.js/README.md

 });
 ```

+## Icon
+you can use `<link rel="icon" href="/img/weather.png">` to add icon in front of the title of your website

+## Query string
+Query string is a additional request from user to specify output that they want.
+For example, /products?rating=5&price=100.
+As a server, you can get the query string by referring to req.query.

 ## Dependencies
 - postman-request - help node.js send HTTP request
 - express - create RESTful API and web server